Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Measuring the Speed of Light in Butter.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Be careful when removing things from the microwave.
+**Mitigation**: Be careful when removing things from the microwave, avoid using bare hands.
 Microwave for appropriate time and don't over cook.
 Ensure children adequately supervised.
 Allow item to cool before children measure if needed.
 Run any burns under a tepid water for an appropriate length of time.

+Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6